Goguryeo: Goguryeo–Sui War

 However, Goguryeo was able to defeat the Sui navy, thus when the Sui's nine division armies finally reached Pyongyang, they didn't have the supplies for a lengthy siege.
-Sui troops retreated, but General Eulji Mundeok led the Goguryeo troops to victory by luring the Sui into an ambush outside of Pyongyang.
+Sui troops retreated, but General Ŭlchi Mundŏk led the Goguryeo troops to victory by luring the Sui into an ambush outside of Pyongyang.
 At the Battle of Salsu, Goguryeo soldiers released water from a dam, which split the Sui army and cut off their escape route.
 Of the original 305,000 soldiers of Sui's nine division armies, it is said that only 2,700 escaped to Sui China.

 The 613 and 614 campaigns were aborted after launch—the 613 campaign was terminated when the Sui general Yang Xuangan rebelled against Emperor Yang, while the 614 campaign was terminated after Goguryeo offered a truce and returned Husi Zheng (斛斯政), a defecting Sui general who had fled to Goguryeo, Emperor Yang later had Husi executed.
 Emperor Yang planned another attack on Goguryeo in 615, but due to Sui's deteroriating internal state he was never able to launch it.
 Sui was weakened due to rebellions against Emperor Yang's rule and his failed attempts to conquer Goguryeo.
 They could not attack further because the provinces in the Sui heartland would not send logistical support.

 Emperor Yang's disastrous defeats in Korea greatly contributed to the collapse of the Sui dynasty.